 What do I need to start PECS?

-Whilst you need two people to ensure the exchange is taught correctly you need two people, having said that the majority of time I did it alone being both the communicator and prompter – it is not ideal but it is better than not doing it at all.
-However do make sure you have someone with you when you introduce PECS initially, use support as much as possible but the more you do it the more likely your child will get the hang of it so doing it alone means they get more practice but just remember to stick to the correct method as best you can.
+Whilst you need two people to ensure the exchange is taught correctly the majority of time I did it alone.
+Being both the communicator and prompter is not ideal but it is better than not doing it at all.
+However do make sure you have someone with you when you introduce PECS the first time.
+Use support as much as possible but the more you do it the more likely your child will get the hang of it.
+Doing it alone means you get more practice but just remember to stick to the correct method as best you can.

-You need to know what your reinforcers are, so before you start with PECS you should do a reinforcer assessment – what does this mean I hear you shout!
-A reinforcer is an item that the child wants such as food or toys but it can be something like music or tickles, it just needs to be something they want and may want to ask for more of.
+You need to know what your reinforcers are, so before you start with PECS you should do a reinforcer assessment.
+What does this mean I hear you shout!
+A reinforcer is an item that the child wants such as food or toys.
+It can also be something like music or tickles, it just needs to be something they want and may want to ask for more of.

-Food is often a good place to start as most people have particular foods they like, I probably gave my son lots more chocolate and cookies than I would have planned to at 2 and a half years old but it got us started and was worth it in the long run.
+Food is often a good place to start as most people have particular foods they like.
+I probably gave my son lots more chocolate and cookies than I would have planned to at 2 and a half years old but it got us started and was worth it in the long run.
 Don’t be disheartened if you can’t find many reinforcers, just keep trying different things – you will get there.
-Great reinforcers for PECs are those that the child needs help with, for example bubbles – they need the adult to blow them.
+Great reinforcers for PECS are those that the child needs help with.
+Bubbles are a good example as children need the adult to blow them.

 Most speech and language therapists will be able to give you some cards or reach out to local children’s centres or autism / special needs charities / support groups hopefully someone will have some they can give / lend you to get started.
 Don’t worry too much about the cards at first, many children won’t even really look at it or take in the picture at phase one as it is the exchange we are teaching here.

 Phase one – how to communicate

-The objective for phase one as set out in the PECS training manual (2nd edition) is: Upon seeing a ‘highly preferred’ item, the student will pick up a picture of the item, reach toward the communicative partner, and release the picture into the communicative partner’s hand.
+The objective for phase one, as set out in the PECS training manual (2nd edition) is: Upon seeing a ‘highly preferred’ item, the student will pick up a picture of the item, reach toward the communicative partner, and release the picture into the communicative partner’s hand.